cberes/buffaloskateparks/content/skateparks/blasdell-diy/index.md

 ## Description

-DIY in Blasdell with boxes, rails, and some small transition elements.
+DIY in Blasdell with an ever-changing mix of obstacles.

 ### Summer 2024 update